declann/declann/README.md

 I'm Declan.
 I work with numbers, mostly in actuarial departments. 📊

-I also develop [calculang](https://github.com/calculang/calculang), with a mission to democratise numbers.
+I also develop [calculang](https://calculang.dev), with a mission to democratise numbers.
 A life project and still a baby. :seedling:

 #### 🐣 early calculang highlights ⚡

+- [calculang.dev](https://calculang.dev) for the official website and examples!
 - see [my ObservableHQ collection](https://observablehq.com/collection/@declann/calculang) for early models about the sunset 🌞, donuts 🍩, loans, taxes 💵 and more.
-- browse [@calculang](https://twitter.com/calculang) on Twitter for announcements, heart model visualisations and other stuff.
-Follow if you are a Twitter user!
+- browse or follow [@calculang](https://fosstodon.org/@calculang) on Fosstodon for announcements, heart model visualisations and other stuff.

 📫 calculang updates mostly via Twitter [@calculang](https://twitter.com/calculang) and Fosstodon [@calculang](https://fosstodon.org/@calculang)